-Edinburgh Coalition Against Poverty run a free support and solidarity drop-in for benefit hassles, debt, housing problems etc. every Tuesday 12 to 3 pm at ACE.
+Edinburgh Coalition Against Poverty run a free support and solidarity drop-in every Tuesday for benefit hassles, debt, housing problems etc. 12 to 3 pm at ACE.

-We are not paid professionals or lawyers, we are all volunteers, and almost all claimants ourselves.
+We are not paid professionals or lawyers.
+We are all volunteers and almost all claimants ourselves.
 We are independent of all authorities and are totally on the side of the claimant.

 If you are just looking for some particular information, rather than necessarily looking for us to take up your case, let us know when you arrive and someone might be able to help you more quickly.

 When we fight claimant’s cases, together we very often achieve a decent outcome using tactics such as advocacy, phone calls, letters, meetings with managers and so on.
 However if the authorities still aren’t listening then we can consider if this battle could be won by a solidarity call-out.
 This involves putting out a call to all signed up to the ECAP solidarity network to turn up at the appropriate location or office – e.g. a council office, a jobcentre, an MP or councillors surgery – to show support/ demonstrate in solidarity with the claimant and to insist there must be a decision which meets their needs.
 We have organised solidarity call-outs at Jobcentres, councillor’s surgeries, banks and other places, usually with success.
 Of course we only go ahead with such an action if the person concerned is 100% happy about it, and if we reckon there is a good chance of winning our aims.